talkingaddress/karma-custom-trx-reporter/README.md

 The output file specifies where the trx file will be written.

 ### shortTestName
-The trx reporter will attend the browser name to the test name by default.
+The custom-trx reporter will attend the browser name to the test name by default.
 This can be switched off with the shortTestName config property.

 ### nameFormatter